Dongjia0601/Software-Project/README.md

 ## Introduction

 Welcome to my Developing Maintenance Software coursework project.
 I am Dong, Jia (Student ID: 20705878), and this project focuses on maintaining and extending a re-implementation of the classic retro game (Tetris).
+This implementation features four distinct game modes: Endless Mode, Level Mode, AI Mode, and Two-Player Mode, providing a comprehensive Tetris gaming experience.
 For the best experience, it is recommended to view this README.md file on the [GitHub website](https://github.com/Dongjia0601/CW2025).
 Navigation links have been embedded throughout the document to facilitate easy access to different sections.

+### Game Modes

+This Tetris implementation includes four distinct game modes:

+1. **Endless Mode**: A classic Tetris experience where players aim for the highest score possible without time limits or level restrictions.

+2. **Level Mode**: A structured gameplay experience with themed levels, each featuring unique challenges, time limits, and objectives.

+3. **AI Mode**: A single-player mode where players can compete against an AI opponent, providing an engaging challenge for solo gameplay.

+4. **Two-Player Mode**: A competitive multiplayer mode where two players can play simultaneously, competing for the highest score or last player standing.

 ## Project Structure

 ## Compilation Instructions

 ### Prerequisites